 Recall that we mentioned earlier that they are made with paper, and paper materials unless coated with plastic, don’t take time before they biodegrade.
 Averagely, paper materials, depending on their thickness, will take between 2 and 10 weeks before they biodegrade.
 This is also the same for newspapers.

 Nonetheless, some newspapers may take quite some time before they break down.
-The reason for this is because they contain high lignin composition.
+The reason for this is that they contain high lignin composition.
 Lignin is a chemical substance that is found in plants’ cell walls.
 Where lignin is highly present in a paper material, it slows down the newspaper’s ability to decompose.
 This is why it may take longer than usual for newspapers containing high lignin to decompose.

 Overall, the time it takes for these kinds of newspapers to biodegrade still does not pose unnecessary harm to the environment, which is a great thing.
 However, this does not end here.
 Though the papers used to make newspapers are easily biodegradable, we need to consider the ink used to print on the newspapers.